It’s hard to imagine a person over 65 living on the streets. However, senior homelessness is a reality.

 The Problem: Senior Homelessness in America

-Ideally, seniors should be worrying about retirement—not which neighborhood sidewalk is safe enough to sleep on at night.
+Seniors should be figuring out how to have a lovely afternoon, not determining which neighborhood sidewalk is safe enough to sleep on at night.
 However, as poverty and homelessness continue to surge nationwide, the prospect of living on the streets is becoming a reality for many adults over the age of 50.

 The number of homeless adults aged 50 and up is steadily increasing.
 In 1990, only 11 percent of the homeless population in America was over 50.
 Currently, 31 percent of the nation’s homeless population is 50 and older – and that number is expected to rise 55 percent by 2035.